-The Third Sunday in Lent March 8 - March 13, 2021
+The Week of The Third Sunday in Lent March 4 - 9, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.